-This means admissions committees care about more than just your MCAT score; they want to know who you are and why you're passionate about becoming a doctor.
+Medical schools want to enroll bright, empathetic, communicative people.
+This means admissions committees care about more than just your MCAT score.
+They want to know who you are and why you're passionate about becoming a doctor.
 Your personal statement is the first opportunity you have to tell a medical school about yourself in your own words.

 You'll write an additional essay (or two) when you submit secondary applications to individual schools.
 These essays require you to respond to a specific question.
 Admissions committees will review your entire application, so choose subject matter that complements your original essay .

-If you believe that you are more than just numbers and test scores, don't pass up this opportunity to share some genuine insight into who you are.
+If you believe that you are more than your grades and test scores, don't pass up this opportunity to share some genuine insight into who you are.

 Choose a theme.
 Stick to it, and support it with specific examples.